iangfc/riccy/LordRiccy.md

 For {{proceeds}} in {{quantity}} Units of {{unit_price}} each of limited liability company interests in

-_RILED RICCY VENTURES_,
+__RILED RICCY VENTURES__,

-A Wydahomahai Limited Liability Company (the “LLC”), to be formed for the purpose of facilitating financing for the production and exploitation of a motion picture tentatively titled:
+a Wydahomahai Limited Liability Company (the “LLC”), to be formed for the purpose of facilitating financing for the production and exploitation of a motion picture tentatively titled:

 _Lord Riccy & The Paradox of the Contracted Robot_

 "BOILERPLATE IS GOOD FOR THE SOUL."

-For the exclusive use of robots born in Wydahomahai
+For the exclusive use of robots born in Wydahomahai.

 <!-- Copy No ___
 hmmm... no we can't as yet...
 To do copies would imply that this were also an issuance, of the document not the contract.